 At the start of a PhD track, a training and supervision plan will be drafted – in consultation between promotor and candidate - with an individualized outline of the four years trajectory.
 Virtually all of the PhD-research conducted at the VVI requires a period of field work in the country of study.

 During the first year, candidates are strongly encouraged to take part in methodology and other research development seminars offered at Leiden Law School or other faculties.
 The promotor – and when applicable daily supervisor - will offer regular supervision to the candidate.
 To promote a stimulating and collegial research environment, the VVI offers PhD candidates the following services:

-- A workplace at the VVI;
+- A workplace at the VVI insofar as possible;

 - Participation in academic events such as symposia and conferences, in consultation with the promotor and/or daily supervisor;